v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getranges-method.md

 ## <a name="parameters"></a>Parametri
  `document`
- [in] Il documento per cui è richiesto l'offset.
+ [in] The document for which the offset is requested.

  `line`
- [in] Riga del documento corrispondente agli intervalli.
+ [in] The document line corresponding to the ranges.

  `column`
- [in] Colonna del documento corrispondente agli intervalli.
+ [in] The document column corresponding to the ranges.

  `cRanges`
  [in] Dimensione della matrice `ranges`.

  `pcRanges`
- [out] Un puntatore a un `ULONG32` che riceve le dimensioni del buffer necessaria per contenere gli intervalli.
+ [out] A pointer to a `ULONG32` that receives the size of the buffer required to contain the ranges.

  `ranges`
- [out] Puntatore al buffer che riceve gli intervalli.
+ [out] A pointer to the buffer that receives the ranges.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche